IaVashik/PCapture-LIB/SRC/IDT/readme.md

 ### `extend(other)`

-This method extends the array by appending all elements from another array or `arrayLib` object to the end of this array.
+This method extends the array by appending all elements from another array or `ArrayEx` object to the end of this array.
 It automatically resizes the underlying array if necessary.

 **Parameters:**

-* `other` (array or arrayLib): The array or `arrayLib` object to append elements from.
+* `other` (array or ArrayEx): The array or `ArrayEx` object to append elements from.

 **Returns:**

-* (arrayLib): The `arrayLib` object itself (for method chaining).
+* (ArrayEx): The `ArrayEx` object itself (for method chaining).

 **Example:**